moq-wg/moq-transport/draft-ietf-moq-transport.md

 specified track, as well as associated metadata required to deliver, cache, and forward it.
 There are two subtypes of this message.
 When the message type is 0x00, the optional Object Payload Length field is present.
-When the message type ix 0x02, the field is not present.
+When the message type is 0x02, the field is not present.

 The format of the OBJECT message is as follows:

 ~~~
 OBJECT Message {
-  Track ID (i),
+  FullTrackName Alias (i),
   Group Sequence (i),
   Object Sequence (i),
   Object Send Order (i),
-  [Object Payload Length (i),]
+  [Object Payload Length (i)],
   Object Payload (b),
 }
 ~~~
 {: #moq-transport-object-format title="MOQT OBJECT Message"}

-* Track ID: The track identifier obtained as part of subscription and/or publish control message exchanges.
+* FullTrackName Alias : The compressed full track name obtained as part of subscription and/or publish control message exchanges.

 * Group Sequence : The object is a member of the indicated group